amazon-connect/amazon-connect-streams/Documentation.md

     the ringtone with any browser-supported audio file accessible by the user.
   * `disableEchoCancellation`: This option is only applicable in Chrome and allows you to initialize a custom or embedded CCP with echo cancellation disabled.
 Setting this to `true` will disable **ALL** audio processing done by Chrome including Auto Gain Control.
-    * Please see this link https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/improve-call-quality-on-agent-workstations-in-amazon-connect-contact-centers.html for possible alternative options in approving auto quality.
+    - Please see this link https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/improve-call-quality-on-agent-workstations-in-amazon-connect-contact-centers.html for possible alternative options in approving auto quality.
+  - `allowFramedVideoCall`: Currently video call can only be in one single window or tab..
+If `true`, CCP will handle video calling experience in this window or tab and agents would be able to see and turn on their video if they have video permission set in the security profile.
+If `false` or not provided, CCP will only provide voice calling.
+  - `allowEarlyGum`: If `true` or not provided, CCP will capture the agent’s browser microphone media stream before the contact arrives to reduce the call setup latency.
+If `false`, CCP will only capture agent media stream after the contact arrives.
-* `pageOptions`: This object is optional and allows you to configure which configuration sections are displayed in the settings tab.
+- `pageOptions`: This object is optional and allows you to configure which configuration sections are displayed in the settings tab.
-  * `enableAudioDeviceSettings`: If `true`, the settings tab will display a section for configuring audio input and output devices for the agent's local machine.
+  - `enableAudioDeviceSettings`: If `true`, the settings tab will display a section for configuring audio input and output devices for the agent's local machine.
 If `false`, or if `pageOptions` is not provided, the agent will not be able to change audio device settings from the settings tab. will not be displayed.
-    * Important Note: If you are using Firefox as your browser, the output audio device list will be empty and CCP will use the computer's default output audio settings.
+    - Important Note: If you are using Firefox as your browser, the output audio device list will be empty and CCP will use the computer's default output audio settings.
-    * To enable output devices for Audio Device Settings, please enable `media.setsinkid.enabled` in Firefox by navigating to `about:config` in Firefox.
+    - To enable output devices for Audio Device Settings, please enable `media.setsinkid.enabled` in Firefox by navigating to `about:config` in Firefox.
 Then, search for `media.setsinkid.enabled` and toggle it to true.
+  - `enableVideoDeviceSettings`: If `true`, the settings tab will display a section for configuring video input devices for the agent's local machine.
+If `false`, or if `pageOptions` is not provided, the agent will not be able to change video device settings from the settings tab. will not be displayed.
-  * `enablePhoneTypeSettings`: If `true`, or if `pageOptions` is not provided, the settings tab will display a section for configuring the agent's phone type and deskphone number.
+  - `enablePhoneTypeSettings`: If `true`, or if `pageOptions` is not provided, the settings tab will display a section for configuring the agent's phone type and deskphone number.
 If `false`, the agent will not be able to change the phone type or deskphone number from the settings tab.
-* `shouldAddNamespaceToLogs`: prepends `[CCP]` to all logs logged by the CCP.
+- `shouldAddNamespaceToLogs`: prepends `[CCP]` to all logs logged by the CCP.
 Important note: there are a few logs made by the CCP before the namespace is prepended.
-* `ccpAckTimeout`: A timeout in ms that tells CCP how long it should wait for an `ACKNOWLEDGE` message from the shared worker after CCP has sent a `SYNCHRONIZE` message to the shared worker.
+- `ccpAckTimeout`: A timeout in ms that tells CCP how long it should wait for an `ACKNOWLEDGE` message from the shared worker after CCP has sent a `SYNCHRONIZE` message to the shared worker.
 This is important because an `ACKNOWLEDGE` message is only sent back to CCP if the shared worker is initialized and a shared worker is only initialized if the agent is logged in.
 Moreover, this check happens continuously.
-* `ccpSynTimeout`: A timeout in ms that tells CCP how long to wait before sending another `SYNCHRONIZE` message to the shared worker, which should trigger the shared worker to send back an `ACKNOWLEDGE` if initialized.
+- `ccpSynTimeout`: A timeout in ms that tells CCP how long to wait before sending another `SYNCHRONIZE` message to the shared worker, which should trigger the shared worker to send back an `ACKNOWLEDGE` if initialized.
 This event essentially checks if the shared worker was initialized aka agent is logged in.
 This check happens continuously as well.
-* `ccpLoadTimeout`: A timeout in ms that tells CCP how long to wait before sending the very first `SYNCHRONIZE` message.
+- `ccpLoadTimeout`: A timeout in ms that tells CCP how long to wait before sending the very first `SYNCHRONIZE` message.
 The user experience here is that on the first CCP initialization, the login flow is delayed by this timeout.
-  * As an example, if this timeout was set to 10 seconds, then the login pop-up will not open up until 10 seconds has pass.
+  - As an example, if this timeout was set to 10 seconds, then the login pop-up will not open up until 10 seconds has pass.

 #### A few things to note:
 * You have the option to show or hide the pre-built UI by showing or hiding the